tulio-mg/hello-data-science-world/2019_06_Data_Scientist_Nanodegree_Udacity/README.md

 ## Part 1: Introduction
 ## Part 2: Supervised Learning
+### Project: Finding Donors for CharityML
+You've covered a wide variety of methods for performing supervised learning -- now it's time to put those into action!
 ### Lesson Summary
 #### Linear Regression:
 Linear regression is a very effective algorithm to predict